Islamic music: West Asia

 All of these regions were connected by trade long before the Islamic conquests of the 7th century, and it is likely that musical styles travelled the same routes as trade goods.
 However, lacking recordings, we can only speculate as to the pre-Islamic music of these areas.
 Islam must have had a great influence on music, as it united vast areas under the first caliphs, and facilitated trade between distant lands.
 Certainly, the Sufis, brotherhoods of Muslim mystics, spread their music far and wide.

-Khaliji music has roots going back more than 1,000 years, to the Islamic period, under the Umayyads and Abbasids.
+Khaliji music has roots going back more than 1,000 years, to the Islamic period under the Umayyads and Abbasids.

 North Africa

-The Berber and Arabic speaking countries of Central and Western North Africa, such as Morocco, Algeria, Libya and Tunisia, share some musical traditions with Egypt and the Arabic-speaking countries of the Middle East.
-Popular modern styles of music such as Raï and Chaabi originated in Berber countries.
-In addition, West African influences can be heard in the popular music of Gnawa.
+The Berber- and Arabic-speaking countries of Central and Western North Africa, such as Morocco, Mauritania, Algeria, Libya and Tunisia, share some musical traditions with Egypt and the Arabic-speaking countries of the Middle East.
+Popular modern styles of music such as raï and chaabi originated in Morocco and Algeria.
+In addition, West African influences can be heard in Gnawa music.